solygambas/react-projects/playground/03-tokens/README.md

-# Design Tokens
+# Tailwind and Design Tokens

-This folder serves to test the delivery of design tokens from another repo via GitHub Actions.
+This Tailwind app serves to test the delivery of design tokens from another repo via GitHub Actions.

+## Features

+-

 [See Main Repo](https://github.com/solygambas/figma-plugins)